 Adjust the flavours – add more lemon, salt or cumin until you like the flavour.

 Scoop into a serving bowl, drizzle a little olive oil over the surface and add a dusting of smoked paprika or a sprinkling of dukkah

 Love food, hate waste?

-If using tinned or jarred chickpeas, drain them, and save some aquafaba.
+If you’re using tinned or jarred chickpeas, drain them and save some aquafaba.
 Any left over aquafaba can be used to make mayos or meringues.
 Freeze in ice cube trays for later use if not needed immediately.